Longest NFL Playoff Drought: Jets overtake Browns in 2021

-After finishing with a 2-14 record, The New York Jets not only ended their season without the no.1 overall pick in the 2021 draft but now officially have the longest NFL playoff drought.
+After finishing with a 2-14 record, the New York Jets not only ended their season without the number one overall pick in the 2021 draft but now officially have the longest NFL playoff drought.
 The last time the Jets made it to the playoffs was 10 years, during the 2010 season.
 No other team has a drought longer than five years.

 The Cleveland Browns previously held the longest NFL playoff drought having not made the playoffs since 2002–nearly two decades ago–but will head to Pittsburgh to play in their first playoff game in 18 years this Sunday, after clinching a spot in week 17.